BenjaminCB/rocq-template/README.md

 The current version of vsrocq does not load _RocqProject.
 Therefore they are named using the old Coq, i.e _CoqProject etc.

+The .vscode settings also contains the nix generated path to vsrocqtop.
+Fell free to make changes to the file, but do not delete it.

 # What is included

 - A vscode with vsrocq installed and setup with the vsrocq-language-server.